duybao901/vajgate-ecomerce/README.md

 https://jconmmerce.herokuapp.com/

 ## NOTE
-If you want to use project, please download in main branch
+If you want to use project, please download in main branche

 ## Author: Bao Duy